wp-plugins/orbisius-cyberstore/readme.txt

 * Easy to use
 * Downloads links are served from the main domain e.g. yourdomain.com/?orb_cyber_store_dl=f47c137
 * When download link is clicked the download dialog is shown i.e. the file does not show within the browser (forced download)
-* Handles PayPal Live and Sanbox
+* Handles PayPal Live and Sandbox
 * Functionality to enable/disable products (when a product is disabled the buy now link will not be shown and the file can't be downloaded even with the download link)
 * Customize the text for the successful and unsuccessful transaction
 * In case of a failed transaction the email is sent to the admin so he can handle the failed transaction manually